Video: What is the promise?

 Based on what care experienced people know needs changing

-A lot of work's gone in to understanding what needs to change so that Scotland's promise can be kept.
+A lot of work went into understanding what needs to change in Scotland.

 For over three years, the Independent Care Review listened to care experienced children, young people and families.
 It heard about how many of them did not feel loved.
 Were not kept safe.
 Were not respected.